tef/guestbook/README.md

 to power their dynamic content.

 By dynamic content I mean content that is served or controlled by scripts on the server side.
-In this repo; the CGI script `script.py` fetches the guestbook posts within the database and inserts them into the `index.html` template which it the displays.
+In this repo; the CGI script `script.py` fetches the guestbook posts within the database and inserts them into the `index.html` template.

 `script.py` also processes the information submitted through the guestbook form `form.html`

 ## How can I use this guestbook?
 **NB: So far these instructions will only cover running the guestbook locally.
-Some may be able to work out how to get it onto their own server fairly easily but I intend to write instructions for it.
-My main focus however is working out how to run this project on a free application hosting service like [Heroku](https://www.heroku.com).
+Some may be able to work out how to get it onto their own server easily but I intend to write instructions for it.
+But my main focus is working out how to run this project on a free application hosting service like [Heroku](https://www.heroku.com).
 [Help with this is appreciated](https://github.com/Charlotteis/guestbook/issues/1)**.